tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 commands to enable language extensions, print type information or to use Hoogle.

-## Jupyterlab ##
+## JupyterLab ##

-Jupyterlab is the newest animal in the Jupyter frontend zoo, and it is arguably the most powerful: console, notebook, terminal, text-editor, or image viewer, Jupyterlab integrates these data science building blocks into a single web based user interface.
-Jupyterlab is a a modular system.
-New modules can be added that change every functionality of the main application.
+JupyterLab is the newest animal in the Jupyter frontend zoo, and it is arguably the most powerful: console, notebook, terminal, text-editor, or image viewer, Jupyterlab integrates these data science building blocks into a single web based user interface.
+Jupyterlab is a modular system, and new modules can be added, possibly changing every functionality of the main application.
 The base modules can be assembled in a variety of ways, resembling an IDE, a classical notebook or even a GUI where all interactions with the underlying execution kernels are hidden behind graphical elements.

-How can Haskell can take advantage of these capacities of jupyterlab?
+How can Haskell can take advantage of these capacities of JupyterLab?
 What are the potential gains?
-To begin with, jupyterlab provides plenty of out-of-the-box renderers that could be used for free by Haskell.
+To begin with, JupyterLab provides plenty of out-of-the-box renderers that could be used for free by Haskell.
 From the [default renderers](https://jupyterlab.readthedocs.io/en/stable/user/file_formats.html), the most interesting is probably Vega plotting (declarative `d3.js`).
-But also geojson, plotly or and many others are available from the list of extensions, that will certainly grow.
+But also `geojson`, `plotly` or and many other formats are available from the list of extensions, that will certainly grow.

-The second point is, that Jupyterlab is easily extensible.
+The second point is, that JupyterLab is easily extensible.
 Extensions can use and modify everything that comes with the base packages.
 Building simple UI's that interact with an execution environment is therefore relatively easy.